Notes on the Geography of Sudan: Darfur and Kordofan

 A Fur girl flails sorghum heads.
 The magenta halter-top presumably bounced in the back of a lorry all the way from Port Sudan, to which it came from the Far East.

 An example of mechanized farming: a huge field on the road between Nyala and Zalingei.

-The marketplace, here back in Kordofan, in El Obeid, on the north side of the Nuba Mountains.
+The marketplace in El Obeid, on the north side of the Nuba Mountains.
 Despite a range of vegetables, the staples are sorghum mush and a slippery spinach, much beloved and seriously overcooked by the Sudanese.

 "Peanuts for sale."

 A local market.
-Grapefruits are a Sudanese specialty, especially if one will tolerate seeds in exchange for sweetness.
+Grapefruits are a Sudanese specialty, especially if one will tolerate a pile of seeds in exchange for intense sweetness.

 Contacts from the outside are nothing new in western Sudan: the country's name translates as "land of the blacks" and was applied by Arabs from the north.
-Christianity, too, has had a long history of waxing and waning in Sudan: here, one of the small churches built during the waxing period of the early 20th century.
-It's an Italian church, in Kadugli.
+Christianity, too, has had a long history of waxing and waning in Sudan: here, one of the small churches built during a waxing period in the early 20th century.
+Built by Italian priests, it's in Kadugli.